Manhattan blackout of July 2019: Causes

 The outage was initially reported as being possibly due to a manhole explosion; the existence of the explosion was verified by New York State Assemblywoman Linda Rosenthal.
 The New York City Fire Department, the New York City Police Department, and the NYC Emergency Management agency were dispatched to 65th Street and West End Avenue in response to the incident.

 In the early stages of the incident, Con Edison attributed the outage to a mechanical failure that it felt could be resolved relatively quickly, but did not give an estimate on when power would be restored.

-According to the New York City Fire Department, the blackout was caused by a transformer fire at West 64th Street and West End Avenue.
+By the end of the month, Con Edison released a statement on their findings, which determined that a flawed connection between sensors and protective relays at the 65th Street substation caused the relay protection system to not detect and isolate a faulted 13,000 volt distribution cable at West 64th Street and West End Avenue.

-However, Con Edison later said that the power failure originated at a substation on West 49th Street.
-Gov. Cuomo further specified that an explosion and resulting fire at the substation caused damage to other substations.
-New York Mayor Bill de Blasio initially said via Twitter that a "manhole fire" was the cause, though he later stated that the outage was due to a transformer fire, and that no foul play was suspected.

-John McAvoy, Con Edison's chairman and CEO, said that although mechanical failure was likely the cause of the outage, a full investigation would be required for a definitive answer.
-McAvoy further stated that "excessive load" due to summertime energy demand was not likely a contributing factor to the blackout.